adithyamurali/TaskGrasp/README.md

 rm ~/Downloads/data.zip
 ```
 To run any of the demo scripts explained below, do the same with the [pretrained models (589 MB)](https://drive.google.com/file/d/1fasm-8MV6zBjdnbAHLbU8_8TZOkeABkR/view?usp=sharing) and [config files (10 KB)](https://drive.google.com/file/d/1vJfkaCCLJmvT8i5OB-qx_pOojgx2ouPf/view?usp=sharing) and put them in the `checkpoints` and `cfg` folder respectively.

+**Coming Soon:** We are trying to release mesh models for the objects as well.

 ## Usage